Dynamics of the anisotropic conformal Horava theory versus its kinetic-conformal formulation: Hamiltonian analysis of the anisotropic conformal theory

 is another example of conformal potential of weight $-3$.
-It was considered by Ho\v{r}ava in his original formulation of the theory \cite{Horava:2009uw}, and since then has been the subject if intense study.
+It was considered by Ho\v{r}ava in his original formulation of the theory \cite{Horava:2009uw}, and since then, it has been the subject of intense study.

 The action and the primary Hamiltonian are

 The derivatives of the potential take the form

 where